 Ms. Wyss, an English teacher, shares about the broader significance of the day, “Juneteenth marks the official end of slavery in the United States.
 It’s celebrated with a variety of activities that honor African American history and contributions.
 In recent years, it’s gained even more recognition, becoming a federal holiday in June 2021.”

-For many, like junior Sierra Meijers, Juneteenth is a personal celebration tied closely to family traditions.
+For many students, like Sierra Meijers, Juneteenth is a personal celebration tied closely to family traditions.
 “We usually have a great family cookout at my Grandma’s house,” Sierra shares.
 “It’s about connecting with my roots and honoring the freedom of my ancestors.
 It’s a big part of my family history!”

 As awareness of Juneteenth grows, so does interest in participating in it, even among those for whom the day was not a part of their cultural background.
 William Brahler expressed some curiosity, “I didn’t know much about Juneteenth except its significance for African Americans.
 But now, I want to learn more and understand how I can be part of the celebrations.”